armeninants/guiteliq/README.md

 | *editor.prefix*           | The command for opening all other files.
 Set to use your preferred editor, e.g. `vim`, `emacs`, or other.
 The default value is `code`.                                            |

-## How to customize LaTeX templates
+## How to add LaTeX templates

-The default templates of LaTeX documents are in the `~/.guiteliq/templates` directory.
+The root directory for LaTeX templates is `~/.guiteliq/templates`.
-To create your own template, say `note`, create a direcory `~/.guiteliq/templates/note` and put all boilerplate files inside.
+To create your own template, say `note`, create a direcory `~/.guiteliq/templates/note` and put all necessary files (e.g. preamble and bibliography) inside.

 There are several conventions:
 - The main `.tex` file should be called `main.tex`.